luke-fenn-cko/checkout-composer-plugin/README.md

 # checkout-composer-plugin
-Checkout Composer Plugin for handling Magento 2 Composer
+This is a plugin to simplify the upgrade process for the Magento 2 Plugin